Instructions for Returning to Earth

 You apologize to someone and mean it.
 You reread a message twice before sending.
 You fold a blanket and sit beside it like it owes you something.

-Reentry doesn’t mean you’re ready.
-Just that you remembered where Earth is.
+It just means you remembered where Earth is.

-ACT III: RETURN (CONDITIONAL)
+ACT III: SURFACE REACQUISITION

-Mission Phase: Manual Grounding / Intermittent Presence Accepted
+Mission Phase: Ground Stabilization.
+Intermittent Presence Accepted.

 You are here.